ResetNetwork/n8n-nodes/n8n-nodes-semantic-splitter-with-context/README.md

 - **Multiple Threshold Methods**: Percentile, standard deviation, interquartile, and gradient-based breakpoint detection
 - **Enhanced Size Constraints**: Sentence-boundary-aware splitting and merging with intelligent size management
 - **Flexible Sentence Splitting**: Customizable regex patterns with safety fallbacks for invalid expressions
-- **Global Summary**: Generate one document-level summary and use it to contextualize all chunks (reduces token usage)
+- **Global Summary**: Generate one document-level summary and reuse it for all chunks (dramatically reduces API calls)
-- **Neighborhood Window**: Add a configurable sentence window before/after each chunk for local context
 - **Memory Leak Protection**: Instance caching and payload size validation prevent infinite retry loops
 - **Production Ready**: Comprehensive error handling and resource management for stable operation

 ## How It Works

 1. **Document Input**: Receives documents from document loaders
-2. **Semantic Splitting**: Splits text by using semantic similarity analysis
+2. **Semantic Splitting**: Splits text by using semantic similarity analysis with intelligent merging
 3. **Context Generation**: For each chunk, generates a contextual description using the chat model
-   - Optionally includes a global document summary
-   - Optionally includes a neighborhood window (N sentences before/after the chunk)
+   - Option 1: Generate specific context per chunk using full document
+   - Option 2: Generate one global summary and reuse for all chunks (efficient for large documents)
 4. **Output Format**: Returns chunks in the format: `[context]\n\n[chunk]`

 ## Installation